-- factors affecting ship performance such as temperature, wind, current, ice, water depth, bottom, bank and ship interaction including squat; - the national areas of pilotage in the Baltic Sea area, pilot boarding positions and pilot order procedures; - pilot embarking and disembarking procedures; - the English language to a standard adequate to enable the pilot to express communication clearly; - Bridge Resource Management (BRM) and information exchange, e.g. pilot card, between the master and the pilot; - International Regulations for Preventing Collisions at Sea (COLREG), 1972 as amended; and - any other relevant knowledge considered necessary by the competent pilotage authority.
+- the English language to a standard adequate to enable the pilot to express communication clearly; - Bridge Resource Management (BRM) and information exchange, e.g. pilot card, between the master and the pilot; - International Regulations for Preventing Collisions at Sea (COLREG), 1972 as amended; and - any other relevant knowledge considered necessary by the CPA.